onthebusiness/harelang.org/content/tutorials/introduction.md

 If you want to read some more real-world Hare code samples, also check out the [hautils] project, which offers several small and straightforward implementations of common shell commands like "tee".
-This is also a great project to get started with&nbsp;&mdash; maybe you'll send us a patch?
+This is also a great project to get started with writing some real-world Hare code&nbsp;&mdash; maybe you'll send us a patch?

 [hautils]: https://git.sr.ht/~sircmpwn/hautils